-4.4.11.
-Use of Unmanned Aircraft Systems (UAS)
+4.4.10 Use of Unmanned Aircraft Systems (UAS)

 All activities involving the operation of Unmanned Aerial Systems shall be conducted IAW Department of Defense Memo entitled "Guidance for the Domestic Use of Unmanned Aircraft Systems in the U.S. National Airspace, dated 18 August 2018 and DOD memo entitled, "Delegation Authority to Approve Exemptions for Using Commercial-Off-The-Shelf Unmanned Aerial Systems in Support of Urgent Needs, dated 16 November 2018.
 Contractor personnel operating DoD or DoD-contracted UAS in U.S. National Airspace, whether or not the domestic use is related to an intelligence activity, will comply with all laws, regulations, and guidance relating to the operation of UAS in U.S. National Airspace.
 Specific programs utilizing UAS are required to obtain an exemption for operational use of a UAS; therefore, additional documentation may be requested by the AF to support an exemption request.
 The DOD exemption approval process can require as long as two months.
 No funding can be used for contracted-UAS operations until ALL approvals are granted.
-In an effort to maximize identification of UAS technology, offerors are suggested to identify clearly any activities which constitute use of UAS.

-4.4.12.
-Proposal Status and Feedback
+4.4.11 Proposal Status and Feedback

 The PI and Corporate Official indicated on the Proposal Cover Sheet will be notified by email regarding proposal selection or non-selection.
 The small business will receive one notification for each proposal submitted.
 Please note the referenced proposal number and read each notification carefully.
-If changes occur to the company mail or email addresses or points of contact after proposal submission, the information must be provided to the AF via AF SBIR/STTR One Help Desk.
+Ifchanges occur to the company mail or email addresses or points of contact after proposal submission, the information must be provided to the AF via AF SBIR/STTR One Help Desk.